liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/index.md

 Liquibase is designed to be cross-database and separates the database-specific logic from the overall database-agnostic code.

-In general, Liquibase works against standard SQL and JDBC calls so most functionality works out of the box.
+Liquibase works with standard SQL and JDBC calls so most new database extension functionality works out of the box.

-Therefore, the overall process of adding support for a new database is finding and fixing the specific places where the default logic doesn't work with your database.
+The overall process of adding support for a new database is focused on finding and fixing the specific places where the default logic doesn't work for your database.

-This work is broken up into two milestones:
+This extension guide is broken up into two milestones:

-1. [Foundational Support](#foundational) which enables Liquibase to understand your database and get basic update/rollback logic working
+1. [Foundational Support](#foundational-support) which enables Liquibase to understand your database and get basic update/rollback logic working
-2. [Advanced Support](#advanced) which enables "change type" and snapshot-based functionality
+2. [Advanced Support](#advanced-support) which enables "change type" and snapshot-based functionality

-In each milestone, there is an end goal of working functionality and have a specific subset of interfaces to implement.
+Each milestone has a goal of working functionality using a specific subset of interfaces.

 !!! note